-Active antennas can do many things on designers’ systems when using right.
-Thus, users need to understand the antenna tuning concept.
-This concept affects spectrum usage, dropped calls, or download speeds.
+Active antennas can do many things on designers’ systems when used right.
+Thus, users need to understand the antenna tuning concept, which affects spectrum usage, dropped calls, or download speeds.
 Not only that, but operators must also understand the role of active and passive antenna systems.

-Active antenna systems are not like passive antennas.
-They automatically compensate for changes by adjusting themselves.
+Active antenna systems are not like passive antennas, and they automatically compensate for changes by adjusting themselves.
 These changes can be the detuning effects and frequency of the user’s hand and head.
-So, tablets and smartphones with active antennas can offer constant fast downlink.
-People can also get uplink connections with significantly little dropped calls.
+So, tablets and smartphones with active antennas can offer constant fast downlinks, and people can also get uplink connections with significantly little dropped calls.

 Table of Contents